-RMU's Theater program, an offering in the Bachelor of Arts (B.A.) in Communication, prepares students for theater-related careers.
+RMU's Theater offering within the Bachelor of Arts (B.A.) in Communication, prepares students for theater-related careers.
 Students take foundation courses in areas such as acting and production, as well as specialty courses including Stage Combat, Jazz Dance, and Acting for the Camera.
 Students are encouraged to actively participate in Colonial Theatre productions, which are produced four times each year.

 |Communication by type of employer||Communication by job function|